quintel/documentation/docs/main/cost-methods.md

 ### **Fuel costs**
-These costs are specified in the categorie "carriers".
+These costs are specified in the category "carriers".
 This includes all raw fuel costs.
 So taxes and profit margins are not taken into account.

 ## Changing costs in a scenario